 SOUTHAMPTON ARTS CENTER

 25 Job’s Lane, Southampton.
-Thursday-Sunday, noon-6 p.m.
+Thursday through Sunday, 11 a.m. to 5 p.m.
 631-283-0967, southamptoncenter.org

 SOUTHAMPTON HISTORY MUSEUM

 Rogers Mansion, 17 Meeting House Lane, Southampton.
+All tours of the Rogers Mansion and Thomas Halsey Homestead must now be booked in advance by phone.
 Wednesday through Saturday, 11 a.m.-4 p.m., $5, free for members.
 631-283-2494, southamptonhistory.org

 There are 12 historic buildings on the Rogers Mansion site.
 Other holdings include the Pelletreau Silver Shop on Main Street and the 1660 Thomas Halsey Homestead.
-“High Style in the Gilded Age: Southampton 1870-1930,” through Aug.
-8, 2020. • Ghost Investigations held monthly, $30.

 SUFFOLK COUNTY HISTORICAL SOCIETY

 300 West Main Street, Riverhead.
-Wednesday through Saturday, 10 a.m.-4:30 p.m., $5, $3 for those 60 and older, children $1 to a maximum of $10 per family.
+Thursday through Saturday, 10 a.m.-4:30 p.m., $5, $3 for those 60 and older, children $1 to a maximum of $10 per family.
 631-727-2881, suffolkcountyhistoricalsociety.org

-THOMAS AND MARY NIMMO MORAN STUDIO
+THE THOMAS AND MARY NIMMO MORAN STUDIO

 39 Water Mill Towd Road, Water Mill.
 By appointment.
 631-726-4628, watermillcenter.org